-Local producers now have a regular market in the Regal Centre every Saturday morning with organic vegetables grown within a few miles of the town, locally-reared meat, other local produce and crafts.
-Each Friday there is the indoor Country Market, usually held in the Regal Centre, as well as the charter market in the Market Place, and on the third Tuesday of each month (and 5th Saturday) there is the local Farmers’ Market with producers from a 30 mile radius of the town.
+Local producers now have a regular market in the St Mary’s Church every Saturday morning with organic vegetables grown within a few miles of the town, locally-reared meat, other local produce and crafts.
+Each Friday there is the indoor Country Market, usually held in St Mary’s, as well as the charter market in the Market Place, and on the third Tuesday of each month (and 5th Saturday) there is the local Farmers’ Market with producers from a 50 mile radius of the town.

 Here are some good reasons to buy local and help Wallingford thrive: